jlyon0/jlyon0/README.md

-- 👋 Hi, I’m Joseph Lyon.
+- Hi, I’m Joseph Lyon.
-- 👀 I’m interested in Cyber Security.
+- I’m interested in Cyber Security.
-- 🌱 I’m currently learning Networking and Device Management.
+- I’m currently learning Networking and Device Management.
-- 💞️ I’m looking to collaborate on coding projects, software developement, and/or building networks.
+- I’m looking to collaborate on coding projects, software developement, and building networks.
-- 📫 Reach me at jlyon@butler.edu
+- Reach me at jlyon@butler.edu

 <!---
 jlyon0/jlyon0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.